sprucelabsai/sprucebot-cli/README.md

 When your skill needs to respond to different events (enter, leave), you need to simulate them locally.

-- `sb sim start` - Starts the simulator in interactive mode
+- `sb sim start` -_COMING SOON_- Starts the simulator in interactive mode
 - `sb sim emit` -_COMING SOON_- Emit an event
   - `-n` `--name` - The name of the event, i.e. "booking:did-book-appointment" or ["did-enter"](https://developer.spruce.ai/#/events?id=core-events).
   - `-p` `--payload` - A JSON payload in "quotes" to be passed with the event (core events come with payloads)